 Being a referee in any sport is a difficult job but also a rewarding job.
 When you are doing your job well you typically do not hear about it, but boy do you when you are thought to have made an error or actually did make one.
 Referees are human, and like all humans, they make mistakes.
 A MLB umpire called a batter safe that was, obvious to the multitudes watching, out by more than a step.
 This call cost the pitcher a perfect game (there have only been 23 perfect games in the 150 years of MLB’s existence).
 Even an error that costs a novice competitor (the newest of competitors) from advancing to the next round of a bracket is bad.
 It does not have the same historical impact, but it impacts that person and it is important to them.
 This means it is important to us and so we train our referees in order to make them as proficient in the rules as possible.
 Referees have the best seat in the house!
 Referees officiate novice kids who are just learning the sport, to high level black belt competitors.
 Getting to tell newer competitors that they did a great job and hopefully inspire them to continue on their jiu-jitsu journey for many years is such a rewarding feeling.
 Raising the hand of an expert competitor who just won a championship belt, it feels good.

 We have a great team of referees that we know you will enjoy being being a part of.
-If you are interested in beginning your journey to become a NAGA referee, we ask that you complete the application that can be found here: https://nagafighter.com/naga-referee-application/.
+If you are interested in beginning your journey to become a NAGA referee, we ask that you complete the NAGA referee application.
 Referees must be at least a purple belt before being certified.
 We encourage blue belts who are interested to join the program in order to gain experience.
 Applicants are not limited to those that only reside in the United States.
 We are also looking into expanding our Europe referee team.
 Our referee training coordinator will contact you to speak with you further and set you up to apprentice at a future tournament.